OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 #### Hooking up the Components

-// copy from the starter kit 7seg article
+// TODO: copy from the starter kit 7seg article, this is an old TODO, please compare against the starter kit article

-The seven segment display from the kit is common cathode, which mean the cathode of LEDs are connected to the digit pins and their anodes are connected to the segment pins.
+// TODO: fix this sentence, the grammar is poor and its not very clear The seven segment display from the kit is common cathode, which mean the cathode of LEDs are connected to the digit pins and their anodes are connected to the segment pins.

 ![Seven-seg-pinout](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Kit-Guides/img/Seven-seg-pinout.jpg)

-Lets first look at how the 12 pins at the back of the seven segment display are defined.
+Let's first look at how the 12 pins at the back of the seven segment display are defined.
 When facing the front of seven segment display with decimal points at the bottom, the bottom row of pins are numbered 1 to 6 going from left to right and the top row of pins are numbered 7 to 12 going from right to left.

+// TODO: do we use the shift reg here?
+LAZAR

 We will need to connect all 12 pins of the seven-segment display to 12 digital pins of the Arduino Dock (Pin 2 to 13).

 1. Connect the digit pins (6,8,9,12) of the seven seg to the pins (2,3,4,5) the Arduino dock correspondingly.
 2. Cconnect the segment pins (1,2,3,4,5,7,10,11) of the seven seg each to a different 1K resistor then to the pins (6,7,8,9,10,11,12,13) of the Arduino dock rcorrespondingly.